netdata/netdata/collectors/ebpf.plugin/README.md

 - `disk` : This eBPF program creates charts that show information about disk latency independent of filesystem.
 - `filesystem` : This eBPF program creates charts that show information about some filesystem latency.
 - `swap` : This eBPF program creates charts that show information about swap access.
+- `mdflush`: This eBPF program creates charts that show information about multi-device software flushes.

 ## Thread configuration